SelectandStart/ugcms/README.md

 - Sync Profiles with Steam & Discord: Users and staff can easily log in and link their profiles using Steam and/or Discord.
 You have full control over which linked social profiles appear on your page.
 - API Integration: Display relevant social data via API calls to Steam and Discord.

+### Web Analytics Support

+- Google Analytics and Google Tag Manager are supported, just follow the instructions!
+- Only users with the correct permissions can set/see Analytics API information
+- Track how users view your site

+### Gamesever Stats

+- Track player performance with HLStatsX compatible tracking
+- Allow users to show their stats on their profile along side their Steam and Discord informaiton
+- Allow users to embed a HTML display of their stats link anywhere embedding is allowed, such as forum signatures!

 ### Effortless Ban Management Across Platforms